10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #6: Starting Too Early (or too late)

-Worrying about the timing can be a catalyst to potty training disasters.
-If you start too young, your child can’t perform many of the tasks necessary to make potty training successful – like telling you he needs to go, pulling his pants up and down, or not dumping his fecal matter all over the floor while you’re putting the baby to sleep.
+Worrying about the timing can be a catalyst for potty training disasters.
+If you start too young, your toddler can’t do many of the tasks needed to make potty training successful—like telling you he needs to go, pulling his pants up and down, or not dumping his fecal matter all over the floor while you’re putting the baby to sleep.

 On the other hand, some suggest that starting too late can make children more resistant and less self-reliant.